x64dbg/blog/_posts/2017-10-18-goodbye-capstone-hello-zydis.md

 Finally, aside from all the negativity, I would like to make it clear that we very much appreciate all the work done in Capstone.
 The project simply has a different focus: it's a great library if you're looking into supporting many different target architectures.
 Zydis, on the other hand, is focused on supporting X86 — and supporting it well.

-If you're interested in checking our work outside of x64dbg, here's the repo: https://github.com/zyantific/zydis
+If you're interested in checking out our work outside of x64dbg, here's the repo: https://github.com/zyantific/zydis